Yucatan jay: Measurements

+Similar species

+The Yucatan jay is visually unique within its range, with no similar species.
+Outside of its range, it is similar to the San Blas jay, the purplish-backed jay, and the bushy-crested jay.
+All three have a yellow iris whereas the Yucatan jay has a black iris, and are a brighter shade of blue on their upperparts.

 Range and habitat

-It is found primarily in the Yucatán Peninsula, which comprises the northern part of the nation of Belize; and Guatemala's northern El Petén Department and the Mexican states of Yucatán, Quintana Roo and Campeche.
+The Yucatan jay is found primarily in the Yucatán Peninsula, which comprises the northern part of the nation of Belize; Guatemala's northern El Petén Department; and the Mexican states of Yucatán, Quintana Roo, and Campeche.
 It is also present in parts of the neighbouring states of Chiapas and Tabasco.